Back in July, as part of a Stimulus Plan , the government announced the “Stay and Spend” Incentive Scheme.

 Any expenditure up to Dec 31st 2020 can be claimed on 2020 tax returns.
 Expenditure from Jan 1st 2021 to April 30th 2021 will need to be claimed on 2021 tax returns.

 Is it Just Spending in Hotels that is Eligible ?

 Two types of services qualify for relief under this section.

 - The provision of holiday accommodation that is registered with Fáilte Ireland – including

 - caravan and camping parks, and holiday camps.

 - Sale of Food and drinks (excluding alcohol) served in a café, restaurant, hotel or pub may also qualify for relief.
 (Not takeaway)

-To be eligible – a service provider will need to be registered for VAT and will also have to apply to Revenue to become an “eligible service provider”.
+For a claim to be eligible – the service provider will need to be VAT registered and will also have to be approved by Revenue as an “eligible service provider”.